ltruncel/Bertelsmann_60daysofudacity/README.md

 :cherry_blossom: All of these are steps I take in order to further understand the business problem and to further learn about the tools I can use to solve the problem. :smiley:

+## Day 29 - 1.8.21

+:cherry_blossom: I took a detour today and checked out the course: [Data Scientist in Python](https://www.dataquest.io/path/data-scientist/).
+It was fun to review some of the basics in Python.
+I look forward to the later units where python intersects with data science.